 The tones get darker as you move lower, and brighter as you move up the axis.
 You can control the lightness and darkness of your tones by adjusting the Point curve itself.

-HSL stands for Hue, Saturation and Luminance.
+HSL stands for Hue, Saturation, and Luminance.
 This is where you balance the colours in Lightroom.
 You must make some adjustments in this panel if you want your images to pop.